andykent/orca/README.md

 Orca fixes these problems by...

 - working directly over SSH, all you need is a box tht you can connect to
-- package definitions all go in a single file and most servers can be configured in ~50 lines
+- package definitions can all go in a single file and most servers can be configured in ~50 lines
-- packages are defined in a ruby based DSL that consists of only 5 commands to learn
+- packages are defined in a ruby based DSL that consists of only 5 very basic commands to learn
 - Orca makes no assumptions about the underlying OS accept to assume it supports SSH
+- Orca is extensible and adding platform specific features like package manger support can be achieved in a dozen or so lines.

 What problems is Orca avoiding?